Jeffrey Epstein: Epstein & Zuckerman (2003–2004)

-Epstein was the president of the company Liquid Funding Ltd. between 2000 and 2007.
-The company was an early pioneer in expanding the kind of debt that could be accepted on repurchase, or the repo market, which involves a lender giving money to a borrower in exchange for securities that the borrower then agrees to buy back at an agreed-upon later time and price.
-The innovation of Liquid Funding, and other early companies, was that instead of having stocks and bonds as the underlying securities, it had commercial mortgages and investment-grade residential mortgages bundled into complex securities as the underlying security.

-Liquid Funding was initially 40percent owned by Bear Stearns.
-Through the help of the credit rating agencies – Standard & Poor's, Fitch Ratings and Moody's Investors Service – the new bundled securities were able to be created for companies so that they got a gold-plated AAA rating.
-The implosion of such complex securities, because of their inaccurate ratings, led to the collapse of Bear Stearns in March 2008 and set in motion the financial crisis of 2007–2008 and the subsequent Great Recession.
-If Liquid Funding were left holding large amounts of such securities as collateral, it could have lost large amounts of money.

-Investments

-Hedge funds
+Zwirn (2002–2008)

 Between 2002 and 2005, Epstein invested $80 million in the D.B.
 Zwirn Special Opportunities Fund, a hedge fund that invested in illiquid debt securities.
 In November 2006, Epstein attempted to redeem his investment after he was informed of accounting irregularities in the fund.
 By this time, his investment had grown to $140 million.
 The D.B.
 Zwirn fund refused to redeem the investment.
 Hedge funds that invest in illiquid securities typically have years-long "lockups" on their capital for all investors and require redemption requests to be made in writing 60 to 90 days in advance.
 The fund was closed in 2008, and its remaining assets of approximately $2 billion, including Epstein's investment, were transferred to Fortress Investment Group when that firm bought the assets in 2009.
 Epstein later went to arbitration with Fortress over his redemption attempt.
 The outcome of that arbitration is not publicly known.

-In August 2006, Epstein, a month after the federal investigation of him began, invested $57million in the Bear Stearns High-Grade Structured Credit Strategies Enhanced Leverage hedge fund.
-This fund was highly leveraged in mortgage-backed collateralized debt obligations (CDOs).